codedevrosh/QuantXVision/README.md

 ├── README.md
 └── requirements.txt
 ```
-This project builds a comprehensive multi-stock forecasting framework designed to analyze and predict stock price behavior using historical market data from 2010 to 2025.

-The system integrates:

-- **LSTM** for short-term next-day prediction
-- **Prophet** for long-term trend forecasting
-- **Random Forest** for feature-based regression
-- **ARIMA** as a statistical benchmark

-Unlike single-model stock prediction projects, this system performs comparative model analysis and deploys the most effective approaches in a real-time web application.

-The final platform enables:

-- Short-term price forecasting
-- Long-term trend projection
-- Model performance comparison
-- Interactive cloud deployment

----

-## Project Structure

 The project follows a modular architecture to ensure scalability, maintainability, and separation between training and deployment.

 ---